oc-rs/understandingreligion/understandingreligion/content/m/contribute.md

 It's worth getting in touch before committing to any content to make sure it's something we'd be able to use.

+## Length
+There aren't any strict rules here - articles should be as long as they need to be, but somewhere between 200 and 2000 words is probably the right ballpark.

 ## Style

 The style should be conversational, informative, and neutral - as the site is an academic resource we’re not trying to argue for the truth (or untruth) of any particular subject, just to present the facts.